m5stack/esphome-yaml/components/powerhub/README.md

 The [I2C](https://esphome.io/components/i2c/) is required to configure the device.

 - The device offered a RS485 and CAN interface, if you wish to use RS485 and CAN interface, additional configurations for components like [Modbus Controller](https://esphome.io/components/modbus_controller/) and [CAN Bus](https://esphome.io/components/canbus/#sidebar) are required.
-- You can set the set the USB mode for USB Type A or USB Type C on the device, if you wish to operate the USB interfaces for communications, [USB Host Interface](https://esphome.io/components/usb_host/) and [TinyUSB](https://esphome.io/components/tinyusb/) may required.
+- You can set the USB mode for USB Type A or USB Type C on the device, if you wish to operate the USB interfaces for communications, [USB Host Interface](https://esphome.io/components/usb_host/) and [TinyUSB](https://esphome.io/components/tinyusb/) may required.

 ```yaml